ExpatAdminHubEuropean expat guide

 Managing a French rental property involves a constant flow of documents: bail, état des lieux, quittances de loyer, avis d'échéance, lettres de relance, attestations d'assurance.

-The AdminLanding Rental Pack (€49 first property, €39 per additional) handles the entire document lifecycle:
+The AdminLanding Rental Pack (first property free, then €49/property, €39 each additional) handles the entire document lifecycle:

 • Generate legally compliant bail contracts — unfurnished, furnished, or mobilité — pre-filled with your property and tenant data